Every year we get lots of parents asking us how to make a festival with kids fun rather than a weekend of stress.

 A relatively new product on the market is the hugely popular Boginabag, a compact lightweight folding stool that you put a disposable and biodegradable waste bag containing an absorbent pad into.
 Do your business then throw it in the nearest bin – easy!

-I’m a big fan of the Kampa Bucket with Lid or Kampa Portable Toilet which you don’t have to empty after each time.
+If you’re on a budget then a Plastic Bucket with Lid can do the trick.
+If that’s too basic you can get a portable toilet with a seat.
 You can line it with compost bags, and then throw them into either the compost or conventional toilets without having to clean the bucket.

 There will be many magical moments to capture so don’t leave this at home!
 And when you get home, please email us some photos as we would love to share them on the site.